 Study of literary works, authors, and themes related to religious or spiritual belief.
 Explores issues or organized religion, spiritual belief and religious practices as they are represented in literature.
 Note: the specific topics of the course may vary by semester.
+(GTM).

-ENG 370 Critical Approaches to Literature (3 credits)
+ENG 370 Critical Theory (3 credits)